QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

     - the **market value** $\frac{\bar b}{R_t(s_t)}$ of government debt at time $t$  varies as a time-invariant function of the Markov state $s_t$.
     - fluctuations in the interest rate make gross earnings on government debt $\frac{\bar b}{R_t(s_t)}$ fully insure the gross-of-gross-interest-payments government budget against fluctuations in government expenditures.
     - the state variable $x$ in a recursive representation of a Ramsey plan is a time-invariant function of the Markov state for $t \geq 0$.
-* In this special case, the Ramsey allocation in the AMSS model agrees with that in a {cite}`LucasStokey1983` model in which the same amount of state-contingent debt falls due in all states tomorrow
+* In this special case, the Ramsey allocation in the AMSS model agrees with that in a Lucas-Stokey {cite}`LucasStokey1983` complete markets model in which the same amount of state-contingent debt falls due in all states tomorrow
-    - it is a situation in which  the Ramsey planner loses nothing from not being  able to  purchase state-contingent debt and being restricted to exchange only risk-free debt  debt.
+    - it is a situation in which  the Ramsey planner loses nothing from not being  able to  trade state-contingent debt and being restricted to exchange only risk-free debt  debt.
 * This outcome emerges only when we initialize government debt at a particular $b_0 < 0$.

 In a nutshell, the reason for this striking outcome is that at a particular level of risk-free government **assets**, fluctuations in the one-period risk-free interest